 - Research one of the following and share your findings with your group:

 - victory garden

 - Amber's father enjoyed twice baked potatoes, and her mother showed Kame's aunt how to make them.
 Try making twice baked potatoes and see if you like them, too.

 - After Pearl Harbor was bombed, Kame and her family, along with many Americans of Japanese ancestry, were sent to internment camps on the mainland.
 Find out about internment camps.
-Read The Journal of Ben Uchida, Citizen 13559, Mirror Lake Internment Camp, a My Name Is America book also written by Barry Denenberg, and see what that experience was like for a young Japanese-American boy.
+Read The Journal of Ben Uchida, Citizen 13559, Mirror Lake Internment Camp, a My Name Is America book also written by Barry Denenberg, and see what that experience was like for a young Japanese American boy.

 - Read My Secret War: The World War II Diary of Madeline Beck, Long Island, New York, 1941.
-How is Maddie's story different from Amber's, how are they alike?
+How is Maddie's story different from Amber's, and how are they alike?